SAP-archive/cloud-workflow-codejam/exercises/09/readme.md

 ### 4. Add a Form to the User Task in the workflow definition

-You can build custom UI5 components to be used within the My Inbox app to display user task information and offer user interaction, or you can use a zero-code form builder facility within the SAP Web IDE workflow editor toolset to create a form that can surface and collect data, and offer decision buttons.
+You can build custom UI5 components to be used within the My Inbox app to display user task information and offer user interaction, or you can use a zero-code form builder facility within the SAP Web IDE workflow editor to create a form that can display and collect data, and offer decision buttons.

 For the majority of simple decision tasks, a form is likely to be a good choice as they're easy and fast to create and don't require programming knowledge.